G0odThiNGz-349/iti_finalProject/README.md

-please run the  website first as it will help you know how to play
+please run the website first as it will help you know how to play and if possible run the windows version as its more convenient